nmstreethran/notebook/README.md

 [![View notes on GitHub Wiki](badge.svg)](https://github.com/nmstreethran/notebook/wiki)

 Welcome to my notebook!
 This is where I backup my settings and computing notes.
+Some of my notes can be found on my website instead: <https://nithiya.gitlab.io/>.

 ## Configurations